 Curriculum and Research

-To provide the highest quality of training, the fellow rotates through three different units, the general surgical ICU, trauma ICU, and trauma stepdown unit.
-These core rotations represent 10 months of the of the first year.
-In each unit, the fellow is responsible for supervising turnover rounds with the resident or nurse practitioner, assisting the resident or nurse practitioner with any procedure if necessary, and helping the attending surgeons during their rounds.
+To provide the highest quality of training, the fellow rotates through the general surgical ICU, trauma ICU, and burn ICU.
+These core rotations represent 8 months of the of the first year.
+In each unit, the fellow is responsible for leading rounds with the resident or APP and attending, and assisting the resident or nurse practitioner with any procedure if necessary.

-The fellows will rotate on at least two elective services during their first year.
+The fellows will rotate on several elective services during their first year including ultrasound and palliative care.
 They will be able to choose from a variety of electives such as burn, pediatric trauma/pediatric ICU, neurocritical care, and medical intensive care.

 During the first year of fellowship, each fellow takes 2 overnight trauma calls per week.
-One fellow takes call on Friday night and one fellow takes call on Saturday.
-No fellow takes call on Sundays.
 If the fellow is not on call, they do not come in over the weekend.
-This allows for an average of 3 days off over the course of 3 weeks.
 The fellows are provided time off for preparation and completion of the General Surgery Qualifying exam, Certifying exam, and presentation of any potential research.
 Time off for vacations and special events are provided with advanced notice given.

 Clinical Rotations